-On behalf of the Educational Alliance for Science and Technology (EAST) and CRC Robotics, welcome and congratulations to all the participants on embarking on the CRC Robotics Competition journey!
+On behalf of the Educational Alliance for Science and Technology (EAST) and CRC Robotics, welcome and congratulations to all the participants on joining your school's/organization's robotics team and embarking on the CRC Robotics Competition journey!
 Take it from the current leaders of CRC Robotics, who were all former student participants in the CRC Robotics Competition: you will remember this unparalleled experience for many years to come.

 We wish to welcome and thank the many teachers, staff, parents, and mentors for embarking on this journey and for all the hard work you will put in to enrich your students' lives throughout this activity.
-A big thank-you to all the volunteers involved in CRC Robotics, whose dedication has allowed us to hold Arcanum 2022, our 21st annual competition.
+A big thank-you to all the volunteers involved in CRC Robotics, whose dedication has allowed us to hold Avia 2023, our 22nd annual competition.